 The Corporation has not adopted a target or percentage, or a range of target numbers or percentages, regarding the members of each group comprising the Designated Groups in senior management positions.
 The Corporation has not adopted a target or percentage, or a range of target numbers or percentages, for members of each group comprising the Designated Groups in senior management positions because the Corporation does not believe that any candidate for a senior management position should be chosen nor excluded having any regard to their race, ethnicity, gender, age, abilities/disabilities and cultural background.
-In selecting senior management candidates, the Corporation considers the skills, expertise and background that would complement the existing management team.
-As at December 31, 2021, the Corporation had one employee, the Internal Credit Manager, which one employee is female and a member of senior management and the board of directors of the Corporation.
+In selecting senior management team.
+As at December 31, 2022, the Corporation had one employee, the Internal Credit Manager, which one employee is female and a member of senior management and the board of directors of the Corporation.
 In general, senior management personnel are recruited solely based on their ability to contribute to the Corporation having regard to the relevant senior management position.